gmdsi/GMDSI_notebooks/docs/freyberg_obs_and_weights.md

 Better!
 Now weights reflect the quality of the data.
-Another aspect to consider is if obsveration group contributions to phi are balanced...do you think any of these observation groups will dominate phi (or be lost)?
+Another aspect to consider is if obsveration group contributions to phi are relatively balanced...do you think any of these observation groups will dominate phi (or be lost)?

 The next cell adds in a column to the `pst.observation_data` for checking purposes in subsequent tutorials.
 Pretend you didn't see it :)